-This is part of a new series, highlighting the great local literary classics:
+This is part of a new series, highlighting the great Manchester area literary classics:

 Meet: Central Library, St Peter’s Square, 11.30am.